The 5% Deposit Scheme: What Perth First Home Buyers Need to Know

 The Pros: Why Buyers Use It

-Stackable with other WA grants.
-The Scheme can work alongside the WA First Home Owner Grant ($10,000 for eligible new builds) and first home buyer transfer duty concessions where you qualify.
-That combination can meaningfully reduce the cash required to get into a first home.
+• May work with other WA support: the Scheme may be used alongside the WA First Home Owner Grant and transfer duty concessions where you qualify.

 The Cons: What to Weigh Up